Companies are shutting down, laying off employees, and cutting budgets.

 If your niche is B2B software and you typically work with marketing brands, for example, dip your toe into the world of cybersecurity.
 Companies will continue to invest in digital security, meaning the brands who supply that software are less likely to be impacted by a recession.

 A looming recession might feel like a given, but impact it’ll have on your freelance business is still unclear.

 The best time to prepare for a potential recession is now.

 Use these techniques to diversify your income by adding alternative freelance services, limit expenses, and strengthen existing client relationships.
 If one client cuts their budgets, your freelance business won’t tank overnight.

-Access our free Slack community to join the recession conversation.
+Become an All Access member and join the recession conversation.
 Learn from freelancers just like you who are feeling the impacts of a looming recession, and how they’re preparing for it.